bruceal/Google-Maps-Mobile-Usage-Reporting/README.md

 2)The database needs to have a table called Applications with at least a column called App.
 From there it will create its own tables as nessecary.

+In addition you will need to update the Path variable in script.js to point to the address of get_usage.php

 To Record maps usage you need to have your mobile application request the add_data.php file over the internet with the parameter app=YourAppName/Channel